 Skipping corporate resolutions might save you time if you’re a smaller business with a more informal structure, but doing so can have serious consequences.
 You could lose out on important opportunities, damage your reputation, or even face legal challenges.

-What Are Common Types of Corporate Resolutions?
+What Are Common Types of Board Resolutions?

 Corporate resolutions come in many flavors, each tailored to a specific type of decision.
 Here are some of the most common ones you might encounter: